immanencer/cosyworld/readme.md

 This framework is currently tailored for use with OLLAMA.
 Adjustments or expansions to include additional AI services like Replicate may require further modifications to ensure compatibility.

-# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Acknowledgments

 Created by Jonathan Beckwith for Cenetex Inc.